 He cultivated the crooked politicians of Tammany Hall who saw to it that the police didn’t get too aggressive with his gang.
 And, if through some misfortune, a gang leader ended up in court, cash under the table saw to it that judges came down with favourable verdicts.

 But eventually, Eastman became too uncontrollable for the compliant politicians and they stopped protecting him.
 He got a sentence of ten years in Sing Sing.

 Eastman died as you would expect him to, shot by a disgruntled criminal accomplice in December 1920.

-One Whyo gang member, “Dandy” Johnny Dolan, had special boots made for him with ax blades embedded in the soles.
-These came in useful, once he had downed an adversary, for stomping on him.
+- One Whyo gang member, “Dandy” Johnny Dolan, had special boots made for him with ax blades embedded in the soles.
+These came in useful, once he had downed an adversary, by stomping on him.
 Dolan was hanged in The Tombs Prison in April 1876.
 He was 26.

 - “Wanna Be in Our Gang?”
 Robert McCrum, The Observer, November 24, 2002.

 - “7 Infamous Gangs of New York.”
 Evan Andrews, History Channel, June 4, 2013